You’ve got to be taught to hate and fear.

 You’ve got to be carefully taught.

--Rodgers and Hammerstein, South Pacific 1949
+You’ve got to be carefully taught.-Rodgers and Hammerstein, South Pacific 1949

 Nearly seventy years ago, Richard Rodgers and Oscar Hammerstein wrote a song for their new musical, South Pacific.
 The song in the second act, Carefully Taught, explained that children aren’t born with hatred for or fear of others.
 They are taught to be judgemental.
 They are taught to not be accepting.
 They are taught to be hateful.